Imposter Syndrome & Self-Doubt

 If you're tired of feeling like a fraud in your own success, exhausted from people-pleasing and perfectionism, or ready to stop letting self-doubt make your decisions, let's talk.

-Contact Choice Point Counseling Services today to schedule your first session.
+Contact Choice Point Counseling Services today to schedule your first session for imposter syndrome therapy in Menlo Park.

 Your path to genuine confidence and self-trust starts with a single choice.